What is the best way to save money?

 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-The best way to save money depends on what you’re saving for because it will dictate how you save.
+The best way to save money really depends on what you’re saving for, because it will dictate how you save.

-If you’re saving for retirement, in addition to any work GRSP you might have, you should open an RRSP or TFSA or both, since they offer amazing tax benefits that will either save you money right now, or down the road when you retire.
+If you’re saving for retirement, you should open a SIPP, and/or an ISA, or a combination of them, since they offer amazing tax benefits that will either save you money right now, or down the road when you retire.
 How far away your retirement is, and how strong a stomach you have for short-term volatility will dictate how much of your savings should be invested in equities, AKA stocks, which can have wild up and down swings, versus low-risk government bonds, which are more stable, but offer less potential for growth.

-If you’re saving for something that’s coming up in the near future, like an epic Africa safari, a big wedding, or a down payment on an apartment, you’re probably going to want to park that money somewhere it's accessible anytime.
-For any purchase you’ll be making in the next three years, consider Wealthsimple Cash, which is kind of like a bank savings and chequeing account — only way better.
-Unlike a bank account, it offers real interest — with no account minimums, no transaction fees, and no hidden service or management costs.

-Plus, any amount you put in Wealthsimple Cash will count towards the $100,000 account balance required to achieve Wealthsimple Black status, which features reduced management fees on investment accounts as well as cushy perks like free entry into over 1,000 airport lounges worldwide.
-If you’re saving for retirement, start here.
-If you’re going to need those savings in three or fewer years, starting here is your best bet.